Stuycs-K/final-project-5-baig-dua/WORKLOG.md

 ## 5/28/2024
-- Started work on turn method for cube.
+- I started work on turn methods for cube (turnRow).

+## 5/29/2024
+- I added methods to draw the cubes for the simulation (methods drawCubeFace and drawCubes).

 ### date x